cs1302uga/cs1302-tutorials/visibility/visibility.rst

-On the lines labelled ``LINE1`` and ``LINE2``, the code attempts to access the private instance members ``name`` and ``age`` of the ``Person`` object referred by ``other``.
+On the lines labelled ``LINE1`` and ``LINE2``, the code attempts to access the private instance members ``name`` and ``age`` of the ``Person`` object referred to by ``other``.
 Before we continue, ask yourself whether or not this will work.

 When asked, many students will say that this will not compile, then